 Further information can be found in the Awards section of the RANZCP website.

 The Certificate of Advanced Training in Child and Adolescent Psychiatry is the premier training program in Australia and New Zealand in child and adolescent psychiatry.

 The Faculty contributes regularly to RANZCP position statements, and is involved in consultations on behalf of the College.

 ►Child and adolescent policy and advocacy page

 The Faculty hosts an annual scientific conference.
-Current information can be found on the College’s Events page.
+Current event information can be found below.

 ►Presentations from previous RANZCP conferences